Draft deadline gone, now it's time to wait on NBA decisions - WDEF

 ADMIRAL SCHOFIELD, TENNESSEE

-The 6-5, 238-pound forward averaged 13.9 points and 6.4.
+The 6-5, 238-pound forward averaged 13.9 points and 6.4 rebounds.
 If he returns, Tennessee would lose only two reserves from a 26-win team that won a share of the Southeastern Conference regular-season title.

 —